toughpixels/toughpixels.github.io/content/tips/hugo-fastest-custom-setup-making-a-theme/index.md

   - project
 date: 2020-09-25T20:06:44-05:00
 ---
-Hugo is perfect for building extremely customized websites.
-If you want to get started without a theme, here's a trick to create the files you'll work with.
+Hugo is perfect for building extremely customized static HTML websites.
+If you're learning or want to skip using a theme for any reason, here's a trick to quickly create the files almost every Hugo site uses.

-## What Layout Files Should I Make?
+## Where Are The Layout Files?

+Try this:

 ```
 hugo new site {{< project >}}
 cd {{< project >}}
 hugo new theme temp
-cp -r themes/temp/layouts/ layouts/
+cp -r themes/temp/layouts/* layouts/
 rm -rf themes/temp
 ```

-These commands will create the layout files you need for most sites.
+These commands will create all the layout files you need to get started.
 For now, the only file that's not empty is the `_default/baseof.html`.

-### Hooking Layouts Into Your Default
+## Hooking Layouts Into Your Default

 Tell your pages to wrap themselves in the `baseof.html` layout with this Go code.